aimalrehman92/ocr_doc_analysis/README.md

 ## How to deploy it on your system from scratch?

-- Create a directory in your local
+- Git clone this repo in a directory
+\
+&nbsp;

 - Navigate to that directory and create Python virtual environment (Python 3.9.13 or 3.9.x) using the following command:
     - python -m venv /path/to/new/virtual/environment
 \